-A laser fiber is fired inside and along the length of your faulty, varicose vein.
+We fire a laser fiber inside and along the length of your faulty varicose vein.
 The laser energy heats the blood, which then damages the vein wall, shrinking them closed so that blood can no longer flow through.

 Is loss of this vein a problem?

-There are many veins in the leg and, after treatment, the blood in the faulty veins will be diverted to normal veins with functional valves.
+The leg has many veins and, after treatment, blood in the faulty veins is diverted to normal veins with functional valves.
 The resulting increase in circulation will significantly relieve symptoms and improve appearance.

 What are the side effects and complications of varicose vein treatment with the VenaCure EVLT system?

 The VenaCure EVLT procedure, like all minimally invasive procedures, can potentially have some slight bruising, which commonly disappears within the first few weeks.
 You will feel a delayed tightness (or “pulling” sensation) 4-7 days after laser treatment, which is normal and expected following a successful treatment.
 All surgical procedures involve some element of risk and have the potential for complications.
-This should be balanced against the risk of complications if your varicose veins remain untreated.
+Balance this against the risk of complications if your varicose veins remain untreated.
 Consult your provider for further information.